viamrobotics/docs/docs/services/data/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-## Next Steps
+## Use the data management service

-To use the data management service, [add the data management service](configure-data-capture/#add-the-data-management-service) to your robot.
+To use the data management service, [add the data management service](/services/data/configure-data-capture/#add-the-data-management-service) to your smart machine.

-Then [configure data capture](configure-data-capture/) as needed and [configure cloud sync](configure-cloud-sync/).
+Then, [configure data capture](/services/data/configure-data-capture/) and [configure cloud sync](/services/data/configure-cloud-sync/) as needed.

-For a comprehensive tutorial on data management, see [Intro to Data Management](../../tutorials/services/data-management-tutorial/).

-### Access and Export Data
+### Access, query, and export data

-Once you have configured data capture and cloud sync, you can [view](../../manage/data/view/) and [export](../../manage/data/export/) your data.
+Once you have configured data capture and cloud sync, you can [view your data](/manage/data/view/) in the Viam app from the **Data** tab.

+If you have uploaded tabular data, such as sensor readings, you can [configure data query](/services/data/configure-data-query/) to be able to query directly against that data using MQL or SQL.

+You can also [export](/manage/data/export/) your data as needed.

-### Train and Deploy Machine Learning
+### Train and deploy machine learning

 You can use data synced to the cloud to [train machine learning models](../../manage/ml/train-model/) and then [deploy these models to your robots](../../services/ml/) from the Viam app.
 You can also [upload and use existing models](../../manage/ml/upload-model/).

+## Next steps

+For a comprehensive tutorial on data management, see [Intro to Data Management](/tutorials/services/data-management-tutorial/).